-We will combine both the advantages of relational and stochastic mortality models to build the proposed model.
-The process of constructing synthesis mortality model is similar to that of constructing life tables in Taiwan.
-The relational models have a better fit of the elderly's mortality rates may not have good estimation for all ages generally.
-This is the reason for using the Gompertz law for the mortality rates at only ages 65 and over in Taiwan.
-Thus, we will use the stochastic models for younger ages, apply relational models for the older ages, and design a method to connect these two models in between.
-In other words, we use two different mortality models before and after a chosen age.
-The chosen age, namely the transition age (Figure 3), is set so that the morality curve will be separated into two parts: the stochastic model before the transition age and the synthesis model after that.
+We combine the advantages of both the relational and the stochastic mortality models to build the proposed model.
+The process of constructing the synthesis mortality model is similar to that of constructing life tables in Taiwan.
+The relational models have a better fit for the mortality rates of the elderly but may not have good estimation for all ages generally.
+This is the reason for using the Gompertz law for the mortality rates at only ages 65 years and over in Taiwan.
+Thus, we use the stochastic models for younger ages, apply relational models for the older ages, and design a method to connect these two models in between.
+In other words, we use the two different mortality models before and after a chosen age.
+The chosen age, termed the transition age (Figure 3), is set so that the morality curve will be separated into two parts: the stochastic model before the transition age and the synthesis model after that.
+Figure 4 briefly describes the process of the proposed synthesis model.
+The estimation of the stochastic model is performed first, followed by that of the relational model for mortality rates of ages over the transition age.